cashmoneyjs/cashmoney/README.md

 However, this requires that you always know the precision of every currency you're dealing with, everywhere that you want to do this in your code.
 That doesn't scale very well, so there's a dedicated Money Rounder class you can use to generalise this process.
+The Money Rounder requires a currency list, which is discussed in the next section.

 ```typescript
 import {